Yutani140x/saturnix-camera/README.md

 ## What is SATURNIX?

 SATURNIX is a DIY digital camera built on Raspberry Pi Zero 2W with a 16MP autofocus sensor, 2" LCD viewfinder, and built-in film simulation engine.
-It shoots RAW+JPG and processes photos on-device with cinematic color profiles — from S-Gold to a custom saturnix preset.
+It shoots RAW+JPG and processes photos on-device with JPEG presets processed on-device, designed to mimic film-inspired color response — from S-Gold to a custom saturnix preset.

 No apps.
 No cloud.
 Just a camera.